ericmdantas/aliv/README.md

 > *It's alive!
 It's alive!
 In the name of God!
 Now I know what it feels like to be God! ~Frankenstein*

-## disclaimer

-This is a work in progress, some stuff are still changing, but, by any means, give it a try and let me know what you think.

 ## install

 ```shell